 Presented in partnership with National Galleries of Scotland and British Council Scotland.

-In a conversation specially recorded in Edinburgh’s Assembly Rooms, Julien and Bernier will discuss Lessons of the Hour.
+In a conversation specially recorded in Edinburgh’s Assembly Rooms, and now available to watch on this page, Julien and Bernier discussed Lessons of the Hour.
 The festival is honoured to present the UK premiere of this important work; the ten-screen film installation is a poetic portrait of Frederick Douglass (1818-1895), the visionary orator, philosopher, intellectual and self-liberated freedom fighter, who was born into slavery in Maryland, USA.
 Douglass was a frequent visitor to Edinburgh between 1845-7, as he campaigned against slavery and for freedom and equal rights, and spoke on 7 separate occasions in Edinburgh’s Assembly Rooms.

 Julien describes his approach as ‘a staging of history seen through a contemporary lens’, and this powerful and compelling portrait foregrounds the continuing relevance and urgency of Frederick Douglass’s words in the present day.